Religious Studies - A Level

 With regards to the tasks, please be aware that these will not be marked but will be expected to be handed in on the first lesson.
 The purpose of this work is to get you engaged in the A level and allow Mr Sheen and myself to get an idea of how you approach the topics and where we need to shape our lessons to support you further.

-In the R drive (Religious Studies folder) there is a folder called 'Summer Bridging work year 11-12'.
+For Year 11 HGSS students, in the R drive (Religious Studies folder) there is a folder called 'Summer Bridging work year 11-12'.
 In this folder has everything you need (with the exception of the movies).

 Please complete the tasks in the following order;